Phenzic/phenzic.github.io/README.md

-# LordGhostX Portfolio
+# Phenzic Portfolio

-A simple static portfolio for LordGhostX, built with HTML, Bootstrap CDN, CSS, and plain JavaScript data files.
+A simple static portfolio for Phenzic, built with HTML, Bootstrap CDN, CSS, and plain JavaScript data files.
 It is designed to run directly on GitHub Pages without a build step.

 ## Pages